broadeditz/go-twitch-conduits/README.md

 ## Usage

 Generally speaking, there are 3 things you need to get started:
-1. A Twitch application with the `user:read:chat`, `user:bot` and either the `channel:bot` scope or moderator status for the channels you're trying to join.
+1. A Twitch application with the `user:read:chat`, `user:bot` and either the `channel:bot` scope, or moderator status for the channels you're trying to join.
 2. An OAuth app token for the application, following the [Client credential grant flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#client-credentials-grant-flow)
 3. The twitch user ID of the bot